dpengineering/dpea-odrive/docs/getting_started/getting_started.md

 [examples](/dpea-odrive/examples/examples) in the sidebar.

 ## Kivy GUI
 After you have tested each example, let us finish by making a Kivy GUI.
-You will find template files in the `KivyTemplate` folder of this repository.
 Your goal with this GUI is to have the following --
 * A button that toggles between moving the motor 5 rotations clockwise and counterclockwise
 * A slider that controls the velocity of the motor
 * A second slider that controls the acceleration of the motor (i.e. two sliders to handle ramped velocity)